-Rapture Surf Camp in Bali
+Rapture Surf Camp Review, Bali

 A week in May was the perfect time to visit Rapture Surf Camp in Bali.
 Best suited for beginners or a competent surfer looking for stress-free surf guiding.
 Rapture Surf camp is a luxurious, affordable option on the Bukit Peninsula in Bali.
 Used Code STILLSTOKED for 10% off.

-Alexa (editor & owner of Still Stoked), was talking to me from a surf trip in Galápagos Islands as she was preparing to sail across the Pacific Ocean on our mutual friend’s boat Finding Avalon (check out their adventures on YouTube here).
+Alexa (editor & owner of Still Stoked), was talking to me from a surf trip in the Galápagos Islands as she was preparing to sail across the Pacific Ocean on our mutual friend’s boat Finding Avalon (check out their adventures on YouTube here).

-Over muffled WiFi from London , I mentioned feeling extremely surf deprived and jealous of all their warm water escapades – whilst frantically perusing Skyscanner for cheap flights to Bali.
+Over muffled WiFi from London, I mentioned feeling extremely surf deprived and jealous of all their warm water escapades – whilst frantically perusing Skyscanner for cheap flights to Bali.

 That’s right!
 Rapture Surf Camps offer the party house in Padang Padang which is the original camp, close to the surf spots.
 Or the larger more relaxed (and very chic) villa located on the West side near Green Bowl, known as Cliff.
 I stayed at both locations.

-The Padang camp is centred around a beautiful, Bali-blue, swimming pool and chilled lounge area – perfect for chill-time before and after the surf.
+The Padang camp is centered around a beautiful, Bali-blue, swimming pool and chilled lounge area – perfect for chill-time before and after the surf.
 Hidden away amongst the tropical garden, the rooms are bungalow style, and whether you opt for shared or private accommodation they’re charming and well-equipped.
 Also, this camp is perfect for those who wanna go out!
 Located in the heart of all the action – a taxi back from the new, now infamous Single Fin, on the Uluwatu headland is around 100K (£5 or US$7).